Tethered spinal cord in children

 • Spine tenderness

-What are the causes of Pediatric Tethered Spinal Cord?
+What are the causes of a tethered spinal cord in children?

 The following situations and conditions can cause a tethered spinal cord: